- The event is split across three rowing clubs. Each visiting institution will be allocated a host club and must boat from that club.

 - Registration and Race Control will be based at the Newcastle University BC boathouse.
 There will be race officials at all three venues.

-- There will be a coxes and steers briefing held 40 minutes before the first scheduled boating time at each venue.
+- There will be a coxes and steers briefing held at NUBC only.
 This is not mandatory but it is recommended coxes and steers attend.
+The timings for these briefings are as follows:

-- Crews must ensure their blades are near the staging area before taking boats to the stages.
+- Crews must ensure their blades are near the boating area before taking boats.
+It is requested that Coaches / other club members assist crews with boating, particularly of inexperienced crews, to avoid delays.

 - Crews will require wellington boots for boating.

 - Checks may be made by Control Commission before boating.
-Crews should ensure they have checked their boat before arriving at the boating stages.
-Be ready to boat when called.
+Crews should ensure they have checked their boat before arriving at the boating stages..

 - Crews must ensure they are wearing sufficient clothing for the weather conditions.